Rediet-W/Todo_list_app_with_React/README.md

 npm run dev
 ```

 ![Screenshot](images/image1.png)
 initial page with no task added
 ![Screenshot](images/image3.png)
-tasks added and with edit buttons and checkbox to mark/delete a task
+tasks added with edit buttons and checkbox and edit and delete task feature